Open-Set Support Vector Machines: ossvm OSSVM

 also tends to 0.
-From Equation \eqref{eq:decision-function-kernel} it follows that
+From Equation~\eqref{eq:decision-function-kernel} it follows that

 when $\mathbf{x}$ is far away from the support vectors.
 Therefore, for negative values of $b$, $f(\mathbf{x})$ is always negative for far away $\mathbf{x}$ samples.
-That is, samples in an bounded region of the feature space will be classified as positive.
-For the only if direction, let $b$ be positive.
-Then there will exist a distance $d$ such that $\forall i: \|\mathbf{x}_{i}-\mathbf{x}\|>d \implies f(\mathbf{x}) = \sign(b) > 0$, i.e., positively classified samples will be in an unbounded region of the feature space. \end{proof} \end{theorem}
+That is, samples in a bounded region of the feature space will be classified as positive.
+For the \emph{only if} direction, let $b$ be positive.
+Then, for far away $\mathbf{x}$ examples we have $f(\mathbf{x}) = \sign(b) > 0$, i.e., positively classified samples will be in an unbounded region of the feature space when $b$ is positive. \end{proof} \end{theorem}